 What does a mirror have to do with coat closet organization?
 Nothing!
-However, you can impact your closet space by adding a chic mirror in the middle of your closet.
+However, you can impact your closet space by adding a compact mirror to your door or the middle of your closet.

 That’s because, with a mirror, you won’t have to take your clothes out of the closet to examine if they fit.
 Therefore, you’re much more likely to build the habit of placing your clothes back on the rack if you decide they didn’t work.

 24. Utilize Shower Rings